- What is alcohol intoxication?

 - Peripheral neuropathy, causing numb extremities

-- Vitamin deficiencies and malnutrition
+- Vitamin deficiencies, such as folate deficiency, and malnutrition

 Q: How is methanol intoxication treated?